0x1B05/nju_os/book_notes/content/02_virtualization_01_CPU_00_basic.typ

 - The register context will hold, for a stopped process, the contents of its registers.
 - When a process is stopped, its registers will be saved to this memory location; by restoring these registers (i.e., placing their values back into the actual physical registers), the OS can resume running the process.

 Sometimes a system will have an *initial state* that the process is in when it is being created.
-Also, a process could be placed in a *final state* where it has exited but has not yet been cleaned up (in UNIX-based systems, this is called the *zombie state1*).
+Also, a process could be placed in a *final state* where it has exited but has not yet been cleaned up (in UNIX-based systems, this is called the *zombie state*).

 #tip("Tip")[
  *Final state* can be useful as it allows other processes (usually the parent that created the process) to examine the return code of the process and see if the just-finished process executed successfully (usually, programs return zero in UNIX-based systems when they have accomplished a task successfully, and non-zero otherwise).
 ]

 When finished, the parent will make one final call (e.g., `wait()`) to wait for the completion of the child, and to also indicate to the OS that it can clean up any relevant data structures that referred to the now-extinct process.